nazmul2k/biolinks/README.md

 # BioLinks
 Link in Bio single page website like Linktree.
-A simple social media reference landing page developed by Nazmul Hasan RIVEN
+A simple social media reference landing page developed by Nazmul Hasan